Bank Guarantees

 tf_scheme_1

-4. Request by the Principal's bank to the Beneficiary's bank to issue a Bank guarantee in favor of the Beneficiary under the counter-guarantee of the Principal's bank;
+4. Principal bank's request to the Beneficiary's bank for issuing a Bank Guarantee in favor of the Beneficiary against the counter-guarantee from the Principal's bank;

 5. Issuance of the guarantee in favor of the Beneficiary.